 b.
-Major assumptions used to calculate the amounts reported in the financial statements
+Key assumptions used to calculate the amounts reported in the financial statements

-For businesses that show signs of impairment, Kyocera determines whether or not impairment loss should be recognized by comparing the carrying amount of undiscounted future cash flows from such businesses with the carrying amount.
-Undiscounted future cash flows are estimated based on the expected future cash flows from the continued use and disposal of the grouping assets.
-The estimated periods of future cash flows are based on the remaining economic useful life of the principal assets.
-Undiscounted future cash flows are based on business plans approved by management.
-The growth rate applied to estimate future cash flow projections beyond the period covered by the business plan is calculated taking into account future uncertainties.
-Future cash flows resulting from disposal after the expiration of the remaining economic useful life are the net realizable value at the future date.
+For businesses for which there is an indication of impairment, Kyocera Corporation determines whether an impairment loss should be recognized by comparing the carrying amount of the business with the total undiscounted future cash flows from the business.

+Estimated undiscounted future cash flows are calculated based on future cash flows expected to result from the continued use and post-use disposal of the grouping assets.
+The estimated period of future cash flows is based on the economic remaining useful life of the major assets.
+The undiscounted future cash flows are based on business plans approved by management.
+Growth rates applied to estimate future cash flow projections beyond the period covered by the business plan are calculated taking into account future uncertainties.
+In addition, the future cash flows generated by the disposal of the asset at the end of its economic remaining useful life are the net selling price at a future point in time.

-Accordingly, the recognition of impairment loss is based on the major assumptions such as future cash flows and growth rates.
+Therefore, the determination of impairment loss recognition is based on key assumptions such as future cash flows and growth rates.

-- c.
-Effect on financial statements for the following fiscal year These assumptions determined by management's best estimates may be affected by uncertainties in future economic conditions and may have a material impact on the consolidated financial statements of the Group if the assumptions were revised. - (2) Impairment of stocks whose fair value is deemed extremely difficult to ascertain - Amount recorded in the financial statements for the year ended March 31,2021 Stocks whose fair value is deemed to be extremely difficult to ascertain are assessed for impairment by calculating their actual value.
-In the event of a significant decline in real value due to deterioration in the financial position of the issuing company, Kyocera records an impairment loss unless the probability of recovery is supported by sufficient evidence.

-The amounts reported on the balance sheet as of March 31, 2021 are as follows.
+c.
+Effect on financial statements for the following fiscal year a.
+Amount recorded in the financial statements for the year ended March 31, 2022

+These key assumptions have been determined based on management's best estimates and judgement.
+However, they may be affected by uncertain future economic variables, and if assumptions need to be revised, this could have a material impact on the financial statements for the following fiscal years and beyond.

+(2) Impairment of securities without quoted market price

+Securities without quoted market price are assessed for impairment by calculating their actual value.
+In the event of a significant decline in real value due to deterioration in the financial position of the issuing company, Kyocera Corporation records an impairment loss unless the probability of recovery is supported by sufficient evidence.
+The amounts reported on the balance sheet as of March 31, 2022 are as follows.

+Account Amount Long-term investments in debt and equity securities 36,408 Investments in equity securities of subsidiaries and affiliates 502,208 Investments in capital of subsidiaries and affiliates other than equity securities 84,811 b.
+Key assumptions used to calculate the amounts reported in the financial statements

-The amount of loss on valuation of shares of subsidiaries and affiliates recorded in the statement of profit or loss for the fiscal year under review was 457 million yen.
+Loss on impairment of investments in capital of subsidiaries and affiliates of 1,718 million yen was recorded under "Non-recurring loss" in the statement of income for the year ended March 31, 2022.

-- b.
-Major assumptions used to calculate the amounts reported in the financial statements The real value of shares whose fair value is deemed extremely difficult to ascertain is calculated by multiplying the net asset value per share calculated based on the net assets of the issuing company by the number of shares held.
-In addition, if the real value is 50% or more below book value, Kyocera obtains future business plans as necessary, and examines their reasonable feasibility and recoverability within five years.
-Accordingly, the assessment of the need for Impairment of stocks whose fair value is deemed extremely difficult to ascertain is made based on major assumptions such as future business plans. - c.
-Effect on financial statements for the following fiscal year These assumptions determined by management's best estimates may be affected by uncertainties in future economic conditions and may have a material impact on the consolidated financial statements of the Group if the assumptions were revised.
+The real value of securities without quoted market price is calculated by multiplying the net asset value per share calculated based on the net assets of the issuing company by the number of shares held.
+In addition, if the real value is 50% or more below book value, Kyocera Corporation obtains future business plans as necessary, and examines their reasonable feasibility and recoverability within five years.
+Accordingly, the assessment of the need for impairment of securities without quoted market price is made based on key assumptions such as future business plans.

+c.
+Effect on financial statements for the following fiscal year

+These key assumptions have been determined based on management's best estimates and judgement.
+However, they may be affected by uncertain future economic variables, and if assumptions need to be revised, this could have a material impact on the financial statements for the following fiscal years and beyond.